 Self-reliance and sustainability in the 21st century.

 The other day I was at Wayside — paying at the register for my morning coffee — and the two men ahead of me in line walked out the front door and scoffed at my truck's tailgate.
 "Cold Antler Farm!?" they said, with that tone reserved for every out-of-stater who buys land, gets some chickens and names their backyard.
 They meant nothing harmful, they were just bemused.
 I smiled with them.
 (Even I am still incredulous that I own a small farm.)
 If you're a fourth generation dairy man and grew up on the seat of your dad's John Deere, you might find a Ford Ranger with a magnetic sign on the back ... euphemistic.
 I smiled with them, but it took me a while to get to that point.
-For some new farmers though it can be downright unsettling — feeling like the butt of a cosmic joke or a worn stereotype.
+For some new farmers though it can be downright unsettling —

 It's this experienced-local versus new-beginner divide that seems to make many a new farmer or homesteader uncomfortable.
 After all, if you're fresh from an urban back-lot and are more familiar with hot dog vendor umbrellas than breeds of laying hens, you have good reason to feel a little separated from the locals.
 I have been doing this a few years and I can share this certainty: